ColtenZimm/Challenge12-Employee-Tracker/README.md

 ## 💾 Installation

-With the package.json file, use jest to excute the tests in the terminal by the following command:
+With the package.json file, use jest to execute the tests in the terminal by the following command:
 ```
 npm i
 ```

-Or install all the following dependencices:
+Or install all the following dependencies:
 ```
 npm instal console.table